 7. Renew your project annually

-NanoFab projects are considered active for one year, and are valid only for the research outlined in the initial project application.
+NanoFab projects are considered active for a period of one year, and are valid only for the research outlined in the initial project application.
 A NanoFab project cannot be a catchall for continuous, unspecified use.
-If you need to extend the project beyond this date or if it becomes necessary to revise the research work plan you will be required complete an additional project application.
+If you need to extend the project beyond its end date or if it becomes necessary to revise the research work plan you will need to complete an additional project application.